 No. 3 Michigan continues to roll with 73-57 win at Indiana

-BLOOMINGTON, Ind.
-(AP) Juwan Howard understands the power of patience.
+BLOOMINGTON, Ind. – Juwan Howard understands the power of patience.
 It should serve No. 3 Michigan well this week.

 Thirty seasons after first arriving in Ann Arbor as part of the famed Fab Five, the second-year coach watched Franz Wagner match his season high with 21 points and Isaiah Livers finish with 16 points and 10 rebounds as the Wolverines pulled away or a 73-57 victory at Indiana – and to the precipice of Howard’s first Big Ten crown.